HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Computer Networks/Introduction.md

 - NFC(Near Field Communication)

 ### **<br/>What kinds of transmission technology we use?**
-There are two types of transmission technology that are in widespread use.
+There are two types of transmission technology that are in widespread use.<br/>
 - Broadcast links.
 - Point-to-point links.

 ### **<br/>Define broadcast, multicast, unicast, and point-to-point  transmission technology.**
 - Unicast<br/>